Learning a Joint Embedding of Multiple Satellite Sensors: A Case Study for Lake Ice Monitoring: Methodology

 \textit{Training: }The network weights in the first step of the 2-step model are trained on the auxiliary task of spatially explicit semantic segmentation, as follows: \begin{itemize} \item First, the weights in the U-net style SAR encoder are pre-trained, starting from "Glorot" uniform initialisation~\cite{Glorot2010}, by feeding the network with S1-SAR data.
 The leakage rate (slope for values \textless0) of the leaky ReLU is set as $\alpha=0.1$. \item Second, the MODIS and VIIRS encoders are pre-trained, along with the shared block, again with "Glorot" uniform initialisation~\cite{Glorot2010}.
-Optical images are fed in alternating fashion, switching between one epoch with MODIS data and one epoch with VIIRS data.
+Optical images are fed in an alternating fashion, switching between one epoch with MODIS data and one epoch with VIIRS data.
 This procedure is run for 40 epochs (20 each for MODIS and VIIRS), thus priming the two branches and the shared block for MODIS-VIIRS fusion. \item Third, the shared block weights are fine-tuned to make them compatible also with SAR data.
 To that end the network is again fed with S1-SAR data, thus jointly updating the pre-trained SAR encoder and shared block.
-An additional upsample layer is added at at the end of the SAR encoder before the data flows into the shared block.
-Note that, the additional layer has no trainable parameters.
 This last step tunes the shared block to also perform optical-SAR (MODIS-SAR, VIIRS-SAR) fusion. \end{itemize}

 In all above-mentioned training steps, the weights are optimised by minimising the \textit{cross entropy loss} over pixel-wise class labels, using the \textit{Adam} optimiser~\cite{kingma2014adam}.
 Details about hyper-parameters of the training are given in Table~\ref{table:2step_nw_parameters}, columns 2-4.